Jugolo/CowChat/README.md

 * new: commands: "/show plugin" to show all plugin. "/show plugin enabled" to show all plugin there is enabled. "/show plugin disabled" show plugin there is not enabled. "/plugin [name] [enable/deable]" to enable or debale plugin.
 * change: only support php version 7 or heigher.
 * new: a better config handling.
 When a admin visit the chat there will in left menu where a option "Configuration" when click on this there will be a popup width all config.
-* redesign login page.
-* if more end one auth driver is available the login page would show options for login drivers.
-* auth driver can disable geaust login, login or/and create acount.

 # PHP version
 the first version of chat has no requirement for php version but the ajax part of the chat need to be very fast to load.